Starship Entertainment

 Starship Entertainment (Korean: 스타쉽 엔터테인먼트) is a South Korean entertainment company founded in 2008 and became an independent subsidiary of Kakao Entertainment in 2013.
-It is also called one of the "five major agencies" in the pop music world, with SM Entertainment and YG Entertainment leading the way.
+It is called one of the "five major agencies" in the Korean music industry.

-They had been recognized for their contributions to the Hallyu Wave, being home to several prominent K-pop groups and soloists.
-These include the groups such as Monsta X, Cosmic Girls, Cravity, and Ive and soloists such as K.Will, Yoo Seung-woo, Brother Su, Jeong Se-woon, Wonho, and Kihyun.
-The label was formerly home to Sistar, Boyfriend, Junggigo, Mad Clown, and Jooyoung.
-They also manages actors under its subsidiary label King Kong by Starship.
+It has been recognized for its contributions to the Hallyu Wave, being home to several prominent K-pop groups and soloists.
+These include groups such as Monsta X, WJSN, Cravity, Ive, KiiiKiii, and Idid and soloists such as K.Will and Brother Su, as well as formerly home to Sistar, Boyfriend, Junggigo, Mad Clown, Jooyoung, Soyou, Yoo Seung-woo, Jeong Se-woon, and DJ Soda.
+It also manages actors under King Kong by Starship.

 History

 2008–2012: Founding and beginnings

-Starship Entertainment was founded in 2008 by the couple Kim Shi-dae and Seo Hyun-joo with Kim Young-suk.
+Starship Entertainment was founded in 2008, by the couple Kim Shi-dae and Seo Hyun-joo with Kim Young-suk.
 Kim Shi-dae previously worked as a road manager for K-pop co-ed group Cool, as well as worked for Big Hit Entertainment between 2005 and 2007, while Seo Hyun-joo worked for JYP Entertainment.

 Starship's first artist was ex-Big Hit singer K.Will, who released his first single "Love 119" for the label in 2008.
 In 2010, Starship debuted their first girl group Sistar, while their first boy group Boyfriend the following year.